berthayes/S3toCC/README.md

 # S3toCC
  Deploying Kafka Connect Nodes as EC2 instances for Confluent Cloud using Python, Ansible, and Docker.

- Read .csv or .json files from an S3 bucket into Confluent Cloud.
+ Read .csv or .json files from an S3 bucket into Confluent Cloud using the [Spooldir Connector](https://www.confluent.io/hub/jcustenborder/kafka-connect-spooldir)

  - [The Trick](https://github.com/berthayes/S3toCC/#The-Trick)
  - [Configuring Your Environment](https://github.com/berthayes/S3toCC/#Configuring-your-environment)